elliotBraem/all-eyes/README.md

 ## Acknowledgments

-Special thanks to Adrian Rosebrock of pyimagesearch face_detect.py is largly influenced by his articles:
+Special thanks to Adrian Rosebrock of pyimagesearch.
+Aspects of this project are largly influenced by his articles:
 * **[Facial landmarks with dlib, OpenCV, and Python](https://www.pyimagesearch.com/2017/04/03/facial-landmarks-dlib-opencv-python/)**
 * **[Detect eyes, nose, lips, and jaw with dlib, OpenCV, and Python](https://www.pyimagesearch.com/2017/04/10/detect-eyes-nose-lips-jaw-dlib-opencv-python/)**